 Winter Break (High Season)

 December was peak season.
 It was dry, sunny, and busy, with no rain at all - but also more expensive and far more crowded.
-Lodging booked up quickly, tours filled in advance, and spontaneity was harder unless you planned ahead.
+Lodging booked up quicker, tours filled in advance, and spontaneity was harder.

 👉Download an at-a-glance comparison here.